general

 basically the goal is simple, make sure every container image that runs in production can answer three questions: what's inside it, who built it, and was it tampered with.
 If it can't answer all three, it doesn't get in

-Gabriel Eweka16 days ago
+Gabriel Eweka3 months ago

 Hey everyone 👋